EgoBits1/Whonix-Windows-Installer/README.md

 First and foremost, install Inno Setup Unicode on your system.

 Now, we may continue by "taking" the VirtualBox-Installer .exe "apart".
 This is necessary because the .exe actually contains two Microsoft Software Installation (.msi) based Installers, one for x64 and one for x86 systems, as well as a compressed .cab file.
-To seperate these files, we have to run the following command on the command line.
+To separate these files, we have to run the following command on the command line.

 <pre>
 VirtualBox[Characters based on your version].exe -extract